Resort employees ask for better pay, working conditions in Sonoma

 Hotel rates vary depending on the room type, day of the week and season, but a search of hotels.com for Saturday, Feb.
 25, showed the Sonoma property with 4.5 star was $549, higher than the Fairmont’s Claremont Club in Berkeley at $419 (4.5 stars) and Nob Hill location at $357 (4.5 stars).
 But it was well below the 5-star Ghirardelli Square location at $1,145.

+Fairmont hotels in Ghirardelli Square, Nob Hill and Berkeley are each unionized, according to FairHotel.org, making the Sonoma Mission Inn the only location without a union in the Bay Area.

-Executive regional director of public relations of Fairmont Hotels and Resorts Michelle Heston, provided a statement to the Index-Tribune.
+Michelle Heston, executive regional director of public relations of Fairmont Hotels and Resorts, provided a statement to the Index-Tribune.

 “Our team members are the most important asset we have, and we are proud of the positive, open and trusting relationship we have with them,” Heston wrote in an email.
 “Our top priority is to create a superior employee experience that enables, motivates and inspires our team to deliver the best possible guest experience.”